 Payment authorization with Apple Pay

 For devices having a Secure Enclave, a payment can be made only after it receives authorization from the Secure Enclave.
-On iPhone or iPad, this involves confirming that the user has authenticated with Touch ID, Face ID, or the device passcode.
-Touch ID or Face ID, if available, is the default method, but the passcode can be used at any time.
+On iPhone or iPad, this involves confirming that the user has authenticated with Face ID, Touch ID, or the device passcode.
+Face ID or Touch ID, if available, is the default method, but the passcode can be used at any time.
 A passcode is automatically offered after three unsuccessful attempts to match a fingerprint, or two unsuccessful attempts to match a face; after five unsuccessful attempts, the passcode is required.
-A passcode is also required when Touch ID or Face ID isn’t configured or isn’t enabled for Apple Pay.
+A passcode is also required when Face ID or Touch ID isn’t configured or isn’t enabled for Apple Pay.
 For a payment to be made on Apple Watch, the device must be unlocked with passcode and the side button must be double-clicked.

 Using a shared pairing key